Make It Funky: Publication

-This was his first song to be submitted solely to Polydor Records.
+This was James Brown's first song to be submitted solely to Polydor Records.
 The original master is very slow and steadily formed in tempo, compared to how it is performed live.
 It features the band members chanting the song's title and a prominent organ part played by Brown himself.
 Bobby Byrd also contributes vocals and a spoken intro.
+Despite receiving no songwriting credit, Fred Wesley arranged the horn section.
 Brown released the next 6 minutes of the recording as another two-part single, titled "My Part/Make It Funky", which charted #68 R&B. Parts 3 and 4 appeared on the album Get on the Good Foot.

 Live versions of "Make It Funky" appear on the albums Revolution of the Mind and Live at the Apollo 1995.
 Brown also remade the song for his 1992 album Universal James under the title "Make It Funky 2000".

 The full version, running 12:50, was released on the compilation Make It Funky – The Big Payback: 1971–1975 in 1996.